 Usually seen in athletes

-- Sudden increase in the quantity or intensity of training
+- A sudden increase in the quantity or intensity of training

 - Introduction of a new activity